 3.2 RHEL Operating System

-Make sure that service cron is enabled on all servers and that SELinux is disabled by changing parameter SELINUX to value "permissive" or "disabled" in file config of directory /etc/selinux and rebooting the server.
+Make sure that service cron is enabled on your server and that that SELinux (RHEL) is disabled.
+Disable SELinux by changing parameter SELINUX to value "permissive" or "disabled" in file config of directory /etc/selinux and reboot the server.